The Jomon Period in Japan spanned from about 13,000 BCE to about 900 BCE.

 They lived in a simple structure called a tateana-jukyo (a pit dwelling house) with a sunken earth floor and wooden pillars.
 It is generally understood that with these changes in people’s lifestyle, which were originally brought about by the global climatic and environmental change, the Paleolithic Period ended and the Jomon Period began in Japan.

-The chipped stone tools like the ones people would use in the Paleolithic Period continued to be used by the Jomon people.
-But they were more sophisticated and diversified.
-Although the technique for partially polishing a stone had been observed in the preceding era, the polished stone tools of the Jomon Period were much more refined works.
+Jomon People continued to use the chipped stone tools.
+But their tools were more sophisticated and diversified than the Paleolithic ones.
+The Paleolithic people surely had the technique for polishing a stone partially.
+But the polished stone tools of the Jomon Period were much more refined works.
 The Jomon people were also able to make fishing tools, such as hooks and harpoons, out of animal bones or horns.
-But the metal vessel production and the full-scale rice cultivation, like the kind used with large paddies, had not yet been introduced.
+But they had not yet had metal vessel production techniques as well as the full-scale rice cultivation method (like the kind used with large paddies).

 The most important difference between the Paleolithic and Jomon cultures is the emergence of earthenware in the Jomon Period.
 The Jomon Period in Japan is sometimes described simply as “the time people made a great number of earthenware.”

-In fact, there is no better representation of the period than the group of pottery with their striking designs, which appeared in the middle of the Jomon Period.
-Some of the pottery had elaborate “straw-rope” patterns on the surface, while others had complex “flame-like” decorations on the rim.
+In fact, there is no better representation of the period than the group of earthenware with their striking designs, which appeared in the middle of the Jomon Period.
+Some of the earthenware had elaborate ‘straw-rope’ patterns on the surface, while others had complex ‘flame-like’ decorations on the rim.

 There is no doubt that those earthen vessels with noticeable designs are iconic works from the period.
-Even today, their bold, primitive charm attracts many people, and exhibitions are occasionally held in museums.
+Even today, their bold, primitive charm attracts many people, and museums occasionally hold their exhibitions.
 However, it is not the case that all Jomon vessels are eye-catching like those.
-Throughout the long Jomon Period spanning well over 10,000 years, a variety of earthenware was produced and regional differences were also observed.
+Throughout the long Jomon Period spanning well over 10,000 years, people produced a variety of earthenware.
+And also, there were regional differences.
 For instance, earthen vessels from the earliest period of Jomon are generally simple and plain ones with no patterns or decorations on the surface.
-Furthermore, few straw-rope patterned vessels have been discovered in the Kyushu Region, including the islands of Okinawa, throughout the Jomon Period.
+Furthermore, few straw-rope patterned vessels have been discovered in the Kyushu Region, including the islands of Okinawa.

-It is not clear whether a pottery-making technique was originally introduced to Japan from the Asian continent or if it was invented domestically: the oldest fragments of pottery ever discovered in Japan are said to date back some 16,500 years ago.
-(Based on this fact, some archeologists argue that the Jomon Period in Japan starts at around this point.)
-They were the ones unearthed from the Odai Yamamoto Site in Aomori Prefecture in the Tohoku Region.
-Interestingly enough, pottery fragments from almost the same period have also been discovered in South China (at several sites along the Yangtze River) as well as in Russia (in the areas along the Amur River).
-But it seems that these findings are not connected.
+It is not clear whether a earthenware-making technique was originally introduced to Japan from the Asian continent or if it was invented domestically.
+The oldest fragments of earthenware ever discovered in Japan date back some 16,500 years ago.
+(Based on this fact, some archeologists argue that the Jomon Period in Japan really starts at around this point.)
+They were the ones unearthed from the Odai Yamamoto Site in Aomori Prefecture (in the Tohoku Region).
+Interestingly enough, archaeologists have also discovered pottery fragments from almost the same period in South China (at several sites along the Yangtze River) as well as in Russia (in the areas along the Amur River).
+But it seems that there are no connections between these findings.